STORMWATER MANAGEMENT MANUAL

 Stormwater management is critical to maintaining and enhancing the City’s livability and improving watershed health.
 The Stormwater Management Manual (SWMM) allows the City of Portland to protect both watershed resources and infrastructure investments with every development or improvement.
 As each project meets the requirements of this manual, it will contribute to achieving these important citywide goals.

-The text of the 2014 Stormwater Management Manual is also available on the Bureau of Environmental Services' website.
+The text of the 2014 Stormwater Management Manual is also available.

 Adopted July 1, 1999 by Bureau of Environmental Services.
 Revised September 1, 2002.